drdaemos/xc5-docs/en/getting_started/step_4_-_working_with_settings/index.md

             option_comment: I am comment to the option and I am here just for show that you can put some text into me
     ```

-3. Once it is done, push the changes to the database using {% link "load-yaml.php" ref_HvrXVNvJ#X-CartSDK-LoadingYAMLfile %} macros of X-Cart SDK.
+3. Once it is done, push the changes to the database using {% link "load-yaml.php" ref_HvrXVNvJ#loading-yaml-file %} macros of X-Cart SDK.
 Since I am in the X-Cart's root folder (`<Web-Root>/next/src/`) in my console and my X-Cart SDK is located in the `<Web-Root>/next-sdk/`, I can do it using this command:

     ```php
     ../../next-sdk/devkit/macros/load-yaml.php classes/XLite/Module/Tony/SettingsDemo/install.yaml